 It is unlikely that all of these lines of evidence will need to be evaluated in order to investigate the vapor intrusion pathway.
-More often than not, the lines of evidence considered will include existing information along with datasets that local stakeholders agree upon in advance.
+More often than not, the lines of evidence considered will include existing information along with datasets defined in advance.
 In general, the closer to the receptor the data is collected, the more relevant to human health risk it is considered to be.
 Following this logic, indoor air data would be considered more relevant for a risk assessment than a modeled concentration from groundwater or soil gas.